 I adore small utopian ventures that inspire change.
-Here are some recent favourites:
+Here are a few examples:

 Passionate Heart Dance Writing Workshop with senior dance artists Suzanne Sherman and Michele Green.
 November 17, 2019, Guelph, Ontario